What Is Myofunctional Therapy?

 Why Would Someone Need Myofunctional Therapy?

-The goal of Myofunctional Therapy is to treat Orofacial Myofunctional Disorders (OMDs).
-Some OMD symptoms that you may notice are mouth breathing, having an open bite where the teeth don’t close, blocked nasal passages that results in problems with breathing or even snoring and sleep apnea.
-OMDs can also impact breast feeding, skeletal growth, eating (especially those that are picky eaters that only want easy to chew foods) and speech.
-In most instances, Myofunctional Therapy is a piece of the puzzle in the journey to help prepare you for other treatments like a Functional Lingual Frenuloplasty.
+The goal of Oral Myofunctional Therapy is to treat Orofacial Myofunctional Disorders (OMDs) with myofunctional therapy exercises.
+Some OMD symptoms that you may notice are mouth breathing, having an open bite where the teeth don’t close, blocked nasal passages that result in problems with breathing or even snoring and sleep apnea.
+OMDs can also impact breastfeeding, skeletal growth, eating (especially those that are picky eaters that only want easy to chew foods) and speech.
+In most instances, OMD Therapy is a piece of the puzzle in the journey to help prepare you for other treatments like a Functional Lingual Frenuloplasty.

 Myofunctional Therapy Benefits